 token may carry, if any; and

-: the positions of the token in the
+coordinate: the coordinate of the token in the

-use row and column numbers to represent current
+use the file name, the row, and the column numbers to represent current

 Read the MiniJava specification and supply